mirofrankovic/cookbook-trisport-project-03/README.md

 # Miro does Snack - Cookbook for triathlon athleetes today | Code Institute - Milestone project 03

 The brief was to create a web application that allows users to store and easily access cooking recipes.
 The recipes are to be stored in a database which can be filtered by a user on the website using the categories.
 It is a **(data-driven)** application, and the target audience is any user targeted towards athletes working out for their competition.

-This application will access into designing a database schema based on recipes, and any other related properties and entities (e.g. views, upvotes, ingredients, recipe authors, allergens, cuisine etc…).
+This application will access into designing a database schema based on recipes, and any other related properties and entities (e.g. views, upvotes, recipe authors…).

-In addition we create the backend code to retrieve a list of recipes, filtered based on various criteria (e.g. allergens, cuisine, etc…) and order them based on some reasonable aspect (e.g. number of views).
-Create a frontend page to display these, and to show some summary statistics around the list (e.g. number of new recipes).
+In addition we create the backend code to retrieve a list of recipes, filtered based on various criteria (e.g. pre race meal, race meal, post race meal etc…) and order them based on some reasonable aspect (e.g. number of sport type, race day type meal).
+Create a frontend page to display these, and to show some summary statistics around the list (e.g. number of runners, cyclist, swimmers..).
 Optionally, add support for pagination, when the number of results is large.
-Create a detailed view for each recipes, that would just show all attributes for that recipe, and the full preparation instructions.
+Create a detailed view for each recipes, that would just show all attributes for that recipe, and the full picture of athletes favouraite meals.
 Allow for editing and deleting of the recipe records, either on separate pages, or built into the list/detail pages.

 ## UX

-This application is for use by all users especially for athleetes who are busy with study, work, school, extra curricular activities, coming up with quick meals before and after workout.
+This application is for use by all users especially for athleetes who are busy with study, work, school, extra curricular activities, coming up with quick meals before, during or after workout.
+The idea is to show the new meal and provide a recomendation with amout of proteins for an athlete.
-I designed the site so that users can share recipes and rate them accordingly.
+We designed the site so that users can share recipes and rate them accordingly.

 **In order for the target audience to achieve these things when visiting my website, I incorporated the following:**